yash982000/School-Of-Innovation-India-from-Facebook---SPARK-AR-Open-Program/README.md

 ## SPARK AR Open Program

 This course is about Augmented Reality and how to work on Facebook Spark AR platform and associated technologies.
+The entire module is divided into 10 modules followed by a Capstone Project on the basis of the respective themes given which the scholarship received participant has to do.
+Top 25 teams from the entire program will be selected for the demo day.

 ## Various Technologies and Tools are used here which are listed as follows:-
 ### Blender